#NAFOA2026

 Speakers:

-Todd Halvorsen, Head of Energy Finance & Structuring, Alliance for Tribal Clean Energy
+Todd Halvorsen, Vice President of Energy Finance & Structuring, Alliance for Tribal Clean Energy

 Speakers: